UpsilonDev/juroku-docker/README.md

-# Juroku Next Docker Image - DO NOT USE IN PRODUCTION
+# Juroku Next Docker Image

 ## Notes

-This Dockerfile is **unoptimized for size** - you might not want to run this in production!!!
-It contains everything that is required for Juroku to run.
+This Dockerfile contains everything that is required for Juroku to run.
+Based on Alpine Linux.

 Juroku's original repo is located at https://github.com/tmpim/juroku